 EL | Beauty | B2C

-Everything Bobbi publishes articles, tutorials, recipes, travel guides, behind-the-scenes looks, lifestyle pieces and more.
+JustBOBBI publishes articles, tutorials, recipes, travel guides, behind-the-scenes looks, lifestyle pieces and more.
 The media hub features both promotional and non-promotional content.
 Specifically, a post related to makeup or beauty would feature Bobbi Brown products, whereas a recipe post would have no tie to Bobbi Brown products.
-Everything Bobbi is meant to be a place for Bobbi Brown makeup enthusiasts to experience the entire Bobbi Brown lifestyle — “truth, beauty and being amazing” — which encompasses more than just makeup products.
+JustBOBBI is meant to be a place for Bobbi Brown makeup enthusiasts to experience the entire Bobbi Brown lifestyle — “wellness, beauty, travel and everything in between” — which encompasses more than just makeup products.

 Lifestyle | B2C